 The inner capacitance is stated in the individual calibration sheet only for accelerometers with charge output.
 It can be relevant if the transducer is used with a high impedance voltage amplifier.
 The stated value includes the capacitance of the sensor cable which was used for calibration.
 This cable capacitance is stated separately in the calibration sheet.
 Its value has to be deducted from the sensor capacitance to obtain the actual inner capacitance.

-The IP protection grades to IEC 529 and DIN 40050 characterize the suitability of a product for given environmental conditions.
+The IP protection grades to IEC 60529 characterize the suitability of a product for given environmental conditions.
 The first digit of the IP number means the shielding from the insertion of objects and dust.
 The second digit marks the protection against humidity.